gcallipo/RadioDSP-Pico/README.md

 NOTE: The project was build with Arduino IDE v.
 1.8.19 and v.
 2.x.x with the earlephilhower/arduino-pico plugin.
-      The pre-compiled versione is related to the latest versione SimpleAudioFilter8.
+      The pre-compiled versione is related to the latest version SimpleAudioFilter8.

 02 May 2024 - Giuseppe Callipo IK8YFW